RoaaM/gpt4all-project/README.md

 ### Configuration

-The application uses the GPT-4 All model.
+The application uses the GPT-4 All package.
 Ensure that the model file `Meta-Llama-3-8B-Instruct.Q4_0.gguf` is available and correctly referenced in the code.
 If not, adjust the path or model name in the `chat_app.py` file accordingly.

 ### Running the Application